British man calls off attempt to swim Atlantic

-DAKAR A British man aiming to become the first person to swim across the Atlantic said on Friday that he has called off his attempt after a support vessel suffered extensive damage.
+DAKAR (Reuters) - A British man aiming to become the first person to swim across the Atlantic said on Friday that he has called off his attempt after a support vessel suffered extensive damage.

 Former policeman Ben Hooper, 38, left Senegal on Nov.
 13 in a bid to swim 2,000 miles (3,200 km) to Brazil.
 He said he was inspired by explorers like Ranulph Fiennes, who crossed the Antarctic on foot.